 The integrative medicine staff brings many years of experience and advanced training to their patient care, helping to accelerate recovery and expand treatment options for post-surgical patients, seniors, and chronic or non-responsive physical challenges.

-We provide therapies such as acupuncture, chiropractic care, physical rehabilitation, and immunotherapy – these can be used to complement the standard veterinary care of issues as diverse as osteoarthritis, seizures, and allergies.
+We provide therapies such as acupuncture, chiropractic care, and immunotherapy – these can be used to complement the standard veterinary care of issues as diverse as osteoarthritis, seizures, and allergies.

-We provide animal rehabilitation evaluations and treatments for canine athletes, surgical recovery, seniors, overweight and out of shape companions as well as animals needing pain relief.
-Our certified canine rehabilitation veterinarian and her rehabilitation team offer
+We provide treatments for canine athletes, surgical recovery, seniors, overweight and out of shape companions as well as animals needing pain relief.

 Class IV K-laser cold laser

 Neuromuscular electrical stimulation